Happy Hunting Grounds in the Arctic

 van Nova Sembla tot Fretum Davids toe, daeronder begrepen Spitsbergen, Beereneylant, Groenlandt ende andere eylanden, die onder de voorsz.
 Limieten souden mogen gevonden worden

-from Novaya Zemlya to Davis Strait, including Spitsbergen [i.e. modern Svalbard], Beereneylant [i.e. modern Bjørnøya], Greenland and other islands, which may be found within the aforementioned limitations
+from Novaya Zemlya to Davis Strait, including Spitsbergen [i.e., modern Svalbard], Beereneylant [i.e. modern Bjørnøya], Greenland and other islands, which may be found within the aforementioned limitations

-The charter would be renewed in the years 1617, 1622, 1623, and for one last time in 1634.
-In the year 1642, the charter expired, and whaling was a fully free, private enterprise henceforward.
+The charter was renewed in 1617, 1622, 1623, and for a final time in 1634.
+By 1642, the charter expired, and from that point onward, whaling became a fully open, private enterprise.

 Later, in 1635, the kamer of the town of Harlingen was added to the Compagnie.
 This after a serious conflict between States General of the Republic in The Hague and the States of Province Friesland, because Friesland was denied participation by the Noordsche Compagnie.
 A year before, the province of Friesland had created leverage in their quarrel with Holland by unilaterally granting a charter to Hilbrand Dircksz., a burgomaster in the port of Harlingen, and to Wijbe Jansz., a burgomaster in the port of Stavoren.
 Both got their own kamer (Doedens & Houter 2022).
 Soon after, the States General in The Hague turned around.
 Frisians were accepted, and the kamer of Harlingen was added to the Noordsche Compagnie.
 The kamer of Harlingen probably was housed at the north end of the Zuiderhaven docks (Otten 2022).

 The Noordsche Compagnie set up whaling stations on Spitsbergen, Jan Meyen Island, and on Beereneiland.
-In the north-west of the Spitsbergen archipelago were three factorijen ‘factories’ or landing stations, i.e. small seasonal settlements.
+In the north-west of the Spitsbergen archipelago were three factorijen ‘factories’ or landing stations, i.e., small seasonal settlements.
 These tryworks annex settlements were Smeerenburg ‘smear burg’ on Amsterdam Island, Harlinger Traankokerij ‘Harlingen oil factory’ on Deenseiland, and Zeeuwse Uytkyck ‘Zeeland look out’ on the northern-most point of the archipelago.
 So, every Dutch coastal province had its own base.
 The English concentrated their activities in the south of the Spitsbergen archipelago, and is where their tryworks were established.
 That way both countries could co-exist in the otherwise vast ice seas.

 After some less-equable Basques had plundered the company’s storage on Spitsbergen in the year 1632, the Noordsche Compagnie, not lacking innovative and gutsy ideas, even tried to keep a presence in the Arctic all year round.
 It was a disastrous, and maybe not too smart, undertaking.
 Seven men stayed the winter on Jan Mayen Island in 1633.
 They all died.
 At Smeerenburg on Spitsbergen, the overwintering succeeded that year.
 The men were able to find enough scurvy-grass in time for crucial vitamin C intake which prevented, indeed, the illness of scurvy.
 Scurvy-grass a day, keeps the doctor away.
 The year after, however, all seven men left again at again at Smeerenburg died a horrible death.
 After that, the overwintering idea in the Arctic was put to bed by the company for good.
-But it's OK to make mistakes, is what every manager is taught to say to its team.
+But it is OK to make mistakes, is what every manager is taught to say to its team.
 At least you have tried.

 Besides Spitsbergen and Jan Mayen Island, men would stay the winter on Beereneiland too.
 This, however, involuntary after shipwreck.
 It was the Frisian helmsman Lambert Pietersz.
 Geweldt from the Wadden Sea island of Vlieland who survived a horrible winter.
 He stayed from 3 November 1700 till 16 July 1701 on Beereneiland.
 Sleeping in an improvised tent, sometimes enduring temperatures of almost 30 degree Celsius below freezing.
 Geweldt and his men fed on foxes, bears, birds, eggs, and walrus.
 And, just in time in the month June, some scurfy grass, because they all suffered of scurvy very badly already.
 Only four of the ten men survived (Doedens & Houter 2022).
 Indeed, what a way to celebrate the turn of a century.

 Typical routine of whalers was that they left with their ships in spring and returned well after summer.
 The route they sailed was from the Wadden Sea island of Texel to the archipelago of Shetland.
 From there the ships sailed to the Spitsbergen archipelago, Jan Mayen Island, and Beereneiland.
 Shetland, by the way, was called Hitland by the Dutch.
-This name is copied from the Faroese language in which it's named Hetland.
+This name is copied from the Faroese language in which it is named Hetland.

 As soon as the ships had left from the Texel anchorage, the so-called vleet or armazoen was distributed among the crew.
 The armazoen, provided by the ship owner, was the whale hunting equipment, like harpoons, lances, and uncountable different types of whale-cutter knives.
-Everyone had to prepare and sharpen their own knives etc, and split their own hunting ropes.
+Everyone had to prepare and sharpen their own knives, etc, and split their own hunting ropes.
 They had to be ready once they entered the Arctic seas.
 Sloops were prepared for immediate action too.
 When the command Val!
 Val! was shouted, all sloops, often six in total, had to be manned instantly.
 Six to seven men in every sloop.
-As the sailors said: “because the whale wouldn't wait for them”.
+As the sailors said: “because the whale would not wait for them”.
 The Dutch word val means ‘to fall/to drop’.
 If the hunt was unsuccessful, the whalers spoke of a loose val 'futile fall'.
 Total crew on board a whaling ship amounted around forty-five men, all listed on the monster rolle 'muster roll'.
 Muster rolls were drawn-up by an official named waterschout 'water sheriff'.
 Know that a fluit ship in regular marine trade only needed about fifteen men to sail it.
 So, whale hunting with a crew of forty-five was all about intensive, and relatively costly business.

 Note that on board whaling ships the command was not in the hands of a kapitein 'captain' but of a commandeur 'commander'.
 Owner of the enterprise itself was called a directeur 'director' or boekhouder 'bookkeeper'.
 Apart from commanding the ship at sea, the commander was also responsibly for recruiting his crew.
 Often, these men were family members and trusted, familiar faces from the village or area, supplemented with men from further away, as far as Germany.
 Interviewing potential crew typically took place at the local tavern.
 If the applicant was hired, he received some earnest money called wijnkoop 'wine purchase' to buy warm clothing and purchase some personal supplies like tobacco (Baars-Visser et al 2022).